cshawky/CsApp.TcpConnectionTest/README.md

 # Screen shots
 When the program starts or after any property changes the Apply Changes button is highlighted.
+The following screen shots are from a client/server test running on local host.

 ![Initial UI](Screenshots/CsApp.TcpConnectionTest1.png)